nitin27may/mean-docker/README.md

 For passing enviornment variables (database details) in api, Navigate to api folder, __rename `.env.example` to `.env`__ and update your mongo db details there.

-  Also, you can run commant `npm run dev-server` from frontend folder to run frontend and api together.
+  Also, you can run d `npm run dev-server` from frontend folder to run frontend and api together.

 It will run Api on `http://localhost:3000` and frontend on `http://localhost:4200`